paldhous/ucb/2018/data-bootcamp/md/index.md

 ## Interviewing data with spreadsheets

 Each J200 class will work with data chosen to be relevant to your reporting, so the questions we'll ask and the data we'll use will be different in each class.
-The notes below use the fatal and injury traffic data for Richmond, and illustrate the basic approach of framing questions to ask of the data, and then answering them by making some simple calculations, and using the operations described above.
+The notes below use the fatal and injury traffic data for Richmond.
+They illustrate the basic approach of framing questions to ask of the data, and then answering them by making some simple calculations, and using the operations described above.

 ### Import data into Google Sheets